-Alara's 51% owned JV company, AI Hadeetha Resources LLC (AHRL) has accepted two offers of finance from separate banks in a club deal to finance the development of its proposed 1 Mtpa copper concentrate plant.
+Alara's 51% owned JV company, Al Hadeetha Resources LLC (AHRL) has accepted two offers of finance from separate banks in a club deal to finance the development of its proposed 1 Mtpa copper concentrate plant16.
 Key commercial terms, including security, are:

-Finance Amount: 20m OMR in total (2 x 10m) (~AUD 71.5 million in total) Profit rate: 6.75% per annum, reviewable annually.
-Finance term: term).
-Repayable in 28 quarterly instalments, with a three-year grace period applying to principal payments (total ten-year Security: Over the AHRL mining licence and related assets: AHRL shareholder guarantees.
+Finance Amount: 20m OMR in total (2 x 10m) (~AUD 71.5 million17 in total)

+Profit rate: 6.75% per annum, reviewable annually.

+Finance term: Repayable in 28 quarterly instalments, with a three-year grace period applying to principal payments (total ten-year term).

+Security: Over the AHRL mining licence and related assets; AHRL shareholder guarantees.

+16 Alara's ASX Announcement dated 24 January 2017 contains the information required by ASX Listing Rule 5.16 regarding the stated production target.
+All material assumptions underpinning the production target as announced on that date continue to apply and have not materially changed

+$^{^{17}}$ At an exchange rate of OMR:AUD of 1:3.58 on 21 September 2020

+Directors' Declaration